-Have you ever seen those distinctive delivery trucks around town and wondered: Does FedEx hire felons?
+Have you ever seen those distinctive delivery trucks around town and wondered if Fedex hires felons?
 If you have, then you’ve come to the right place.
-We’re going to talk about how to get a job at FedEx with a felony.
+We’re going to talk about how to get a job at FedEx with a felony, from application to interview.
 We’ll also answer some other vital questions you may have, such as:

 Does FedEx hire felons?